xpladev/docs/content/en/develop/develop/tools/contracts/common-example.md

 # Common Examples

-This page provides practical examples of how to use `@xpla/contracts` to interact with XPLA Chain's precompile contracts.
+This page provides practical examples of how to use `@xpla/contracts` to interact with CONX Chain's precompile contracts.
 We'll walk through a complete staking pool implementation that demonstrates real-world usage of the StakingI interface.

 ## StakingPool Contract Example

-The StakingPool contract demonstrates how to create a staking pool that utilizes XPLA Chain's StakingI precompile contract to manage validator delegations while providing additional features like reward distribution and user management.
+The StakingPool contract demonstrates how to create a staking pool that utilizes CONX Chain's StakingI precompile contract to manage validator delegations while providing additional features like reward distribution and user management.

 ### Contract Overview